 Artificial intelligence has become an extremely hot topic over the last couple years.
 While many people welcome the thought of self-driving cars and chatbot customer service agents, others are rife with worry over the disappearance of jobs and potential for AI misuse.

-But whether you’re a supporter or a sceptic, there’s no denying that we’re going to be seeing a lot more artificial intelligence coming our way over the next few years.
+But whether you’re a supporter or a skeptic, there’s no denying that we’re going to be seeing a lot more artificial intelligence coming our way over the next few years.

 One area that looks set to be transformed by AI is the industry I work in — accounting.
 Automated accounting software platforms are growing in popularity thanks to their data-driven intelligence and ease of use — especially as more and more people turn to freelancing and the market size for cloud accounting grows.

 The Past and Future of Accounting

 Traditionally, accounting meant that a business’s accountant or bookkeeper would look at every transaction that pertained to a business, and make a “journal entry” for it.
 In essence, this meant categorizing that transaction, and keeping track of the balance of each account that a business has (bank accounts, credit cards, inventory, and so forth).

 Software started to automate that process about 30 years ago.
 Suddenly, accountants could categorize a transaction, and the sums of the accounts were automatically kept in check.
 Later on, companies like Intuit developed auto-categorization, using hard-coded rules to identify specific transactions and assign them to categories.